haeyun-choi/DDRF_site/index.md

 - Renders images from the same camera poses as the deblurred images.
 - Leverages rendered images to obtain updated deblurred images from the input blurred images, a process referred to as RF-guided deblurring.
 - Iteratively performs radiance field construction using deblurred images and RF-guided deblurring to gradually enhance the quality of the radiance field and the deblurred images.
+At the last iteration, we perform only the RF construction step and obtain a final radiance field, from which we can synthesize sharp novel views.

 ## BlurRF Dataset
 The *BlurRF-Synth* dataset is the first large-scale multi-view dataset for radiance field deblurring approaches, reflecting real-world camera degradations such as noise, saturated pixels, and in-camera processing artifacts.